Bank on Yourself Whole Life Insurance Strategy Explained

 When you buy the stock of a company, you become a partial owner of that company and are entitled to a portion of its earnings as well as the appreciation of the stock you own over time.
 Of course you may also lose money if your share of stock goes down in value but you will still receive your share of the profits.

-You can invest your money into the stock of an insurance company as well.
-The profits the owners of the stock would be entitled to might come from the profits of the various life insurance policies these companies sell.
+You can invest your money into the stock of an insurance company to own a portion of it if you wish.
+When you do this, the profits you as the shareholder may recieve would come from the various life insurance policies these companies sell as well as the companies management to run a good company.

-A person can not invest in mutual life insurance companies by buying their stock.
-Instead, the owners of a mutual life insurance company are their whole life policy holders.
-The mutual life insurance company then distributes the profits (surplus) to the whole life policy owners based on the amount of cash value they have in their policy.
+Mutual life insurance companies are different.
+An investor can't buy shares of their stock.
+Instead, the owners of a mutual life insurance company are their whole life policy owners.
+The mutual life insurance company distributes the ompanies profits (known as its surplus) to the whole life policy owners based on the amount of cash value they have in their policy.

 Mutual Insurance = Owned by Policy Owners